 How can you generate reviews for products you haven’t yet launched?
 With a product sampling program.
 Work with your ratings and reviews provider to send samples to your own list of consumers or an on-demand community of reviewers.
 Then, collect reviews from those who received a free sample.
-InStyler, a leader in hair tool innovation, found that 88% of consumers who received a sample as part of their most recent product sampling campaign with PowerReviews went on to write a product review.
-Read more about how InStyler uses product sampling to generate and syndicate reviews and identify ways to improve their products.
+Vornado, a leader in airflow products, found that 97% of consumers who received a sample as part of their most recent product sampling campaign with PowerReviews went on to write a product review.
+Read more about how Vornado uses product sampling to generate and syndicate reviews.

 3. Streamline the Process for Collecting Reviews for Multiple Items

 You’re shopping for a pair of shoes, and you end up with socks, too.
 You put a dress shirt in your shopping cart, and at the last minute, you add a tie.
 Sound familiar?
 You’re not alone.
 We’ve found that about 60% of orders coming through the PowerReviews network include more than one item.